-Perspectives Film Festival is an annual event that helms “breakthrough” films that are curated to a different theme for each edition.
-The four-day festival is organised and curated by undergraduates from the faculty of the Wee Kim Wee School of Communication and Information (WKWSCI) of the Nanyang Technological University (NTU).
+Perspectives Film Festival is an annual event that helms “breakthrough” films and is curated to a different theme for each edition.
+The four-day festival is organised and curated by undergraduates from the faculty of the Wee Kim Wee School of Communication and Information (WKWSCI) of the Nanyang Technological University.

-Festival Directors Miss Claudia Loo and Miss Lee Yi Jia share with B-Side on their roles, censorship and a film they would like to recommend as part of this year’s line up.
+Festival directors Claudia Loo and Lee Yi Jia share with B-Side on their roles, censorship and a film they would like to recommend as part of this year’s lineup.

-Share with us a bit of what you study at NTU, and how you found yourselves as Festival Directors for Perspectives.
+Share with us a bit of what you are studying at NTU, and how you found yourselves as festival directors for Perspectives.

-YJ: Claud and I are both majors in Communication Studies in NTU.
-Personally, I have been gearing my studies towards more film-centric courses, which is why I eventually found myself taking on Perspectives Film Festival.
-In case you didn’t already know, PFF is offered by the Wee Kim Wee School of Communication and Information (WKWSCI) as a practicum module.
-I was very drawn to the course, so this is actually the second time I’m taking it, haha.
-Why I chose to be one of the Festival Directors this time was because I really wanted to the push the festival beyond that of a module, hopefully allowing it to leave a deeper impression on the local film-going scene.
+Yi Jia: Claud and I are both majors in communication studies at NTU.
+Personally, I have been gearing my studies towards more film-centric courses, which is why I found myself taking on Perspectives Film Festival.
+In case you didn’t already know, PFF is offered by the Wee Kim Wee School of Communication and Information as a practicum module.
+I was very drawn to the course.
+This is actually the second time I’m taking it, haha.
+Why I chose to be one of the festival directors this time was because I really wanted to push the festival beyond that of a module and leave a deeper impression on the local film scene.

-CL: I entered WKWSCI wanting to get into publication design, so I took more journalism and advertising modules in my first year and kept photography and videography as side hobbies.
-I took my first film module in year two, and that’s where I started to marry my background in events and project management with film production.
-I’m usually the producer or art director for film projects and I’ve done a few art events before Perspectives, so I wanted to combine these skill sets and channel them into one last event before graduation.
+Claudia: I entered WKWSCI wanting to get into publication design.
+I took more journalism and advertising modules in my first year, and I kept photography and videography as hobbies.
+I took my first film module in Year Two, and that was when I started to marry my background in events and project management with film production.
+I’m usually the producer or art director for film projects, and I’ve done a few art events before Perspectives.
+I wanted to combine these skill sets and channel them into one last event before graduation.

-YJ: We had a strong team of programmers and writers who ploughed through films to curate a lineup that we all deemed to be fitting of the year’s theme.
-This meant they spent countless hours watching film screeners, contacting distributors, and working through the process of acquiring the rights to screen the films for our local audiences.
+Yi Jia: We had a strong team of programmers and writers who ploughed through films to curate a lineup that we all deemed to be fitting of the year’s theme.
+They spent countless hours watching film screeners, contacting distributors and working through the process of acquiring the rights to screen the films for our local audiences.

-CL: Regarding censorship, the chosen films still have to undergo the classification through IMDA since it is a public event.
-But other than that, I don’t think we’ve run into any problems.
-During the curation we didn’t think too much about the rating, and we weren’t looking to be controversial with our programme either.
+Claudia: Regarding censorship, the chosen films still had to undergo the classification through IMDA since it is a public event.
+But other than that, I don’t think we ran into any problems.
+During the curation, we didn’t think too much about the rating, and we weren’t looking to be controversial with our programming either.
 The committee focused on selecting films that showcase our theme, and we ended up with a lineup that covers a range of institutions.

-How do you draw yourselves apart from festivals such as SGIFF?
+How do you set yourselves apart from festivals such as SGIFF?

-Tell us a bit more on the theme of this year’s festival, and its relevance today.
+Tell us a bit more about the theme of this year’s festival and its relevance today.

-The films this year don’t really feature works from Southeast Asia.
-Is there a particular reason why?
+The films this year don’t really feature works from South East Asia.
+Why is this so?

 A film you strongly recommend catching at the festival, and why.

-YJ: Check out A Woman Under The Influence (1974), screening at the National Museum of Singapore on the 28th of October at 1:30pm.
-It’s a film which falls under our institution of marriage, and it explores the relationship between a woman struggling with mental illness and her husband.
+Yi Jia: Check out A Woman Under The Influence (1974), screening at the National Museum of Singapore on 28 October at 1:30pm.
+It’s a film that falls under our institution of marriage, and it explores the relationship between a woman struggling with mental illness and her husband.
 The film will be screened in 35mm, which is always a treat for the audience because you don’t always get to watch films in its film print.

-CL: I’d say look through our lineup and see which one speaks to you.
-Whether it’s politics, religion, or nationality, I think audiences first have to open their minds to be able to take away something from each film.
+Claudia: I’d say look through our lineup and see which one speaks to you.
+Whether it’s politics, religion or nationality, I think audiences first have to open their minds to be able to take away something from each film.